 Wherever possible the music planned for a term links to other subject areas taught at that time.
 Music and songs appropriate to topics and songs from other cultures and varying genres will also be covered.
 Classes will use music in PE lessons, sing in assemblies, as part of English and maths work as well as in class performances.

 Use of IT

-Children have opportunities to produce their own work, listening to various composers and genres, and can access the internet to research various works, use ipads to record their work and music trolley.
-We also plan and use music resources from 'Charanga' that provides in depth planning, differentiation and outcomes by year group.
-This enables staff to follow step-by step weekly music lessons showing progression, with opportunities to assess informally throughout the year.
+Children have opportunities to produce their own work, listening to various composers and genres, and can access the internet to research various works, use ipads to record their work and performances.

 Resources/Storage